MicrochipTech/atsamr34_long_range_p2p/02_getting_started/README.md

 By default, PA_Boost is disabled and Transmit Output Power is set to +1dBm.
 The API `PHY_SetTxPower` can be used to set the Tx power and the PA_Boost will be set accordingly.

-### Building Applications in Atmel Studio<a name="step4c"></a>
+### Building Applications in Microchip Studio<a name="step4c"></a>

-Atmel Studio can be used to develop and build LoRa P2P application.
-Reference applications include Atmel Studio project files located in the `\as5_arm` subdirectory of the application root directory.
+Microchip Studio can be used to develop and build LoRa P2P application.
+Reference applications include Microchip Studio project files located in the `\as5_arm` subdirectory of the application root directory.
 These projects depend on the configurations provided by the external low-level makefiles.

 Perform the following steps to open a project:
-- Open Atmel Studio
+- Open Microchip Studio
 - Choose **File -> Open -> Project**
 - Select **APPS_SIMPLE_EXAMPLE_LORA_P2P** Application project